MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabview.md

 ## -description

 The TabView control is a way to display a set of tabs and their respective content.
 Tab controls are useful for displaying several pages (or documents) of content while giving a user the capability to rearrange, open, or close new tabs.

 **Is this the right control?**

 Use a TabView to help the user manage multiple app pages or documents within the same window.

 Do not use a TabView to display a static set of tabs that the user cannot rearrange, open, or close.
-Use a Pivot or top NavigationView instead.
+Use a [NavigationView](navigationview.md) ([NavigationViewPaneDisplayMode](navigationviewpanedisplaymode.md) of Top) instead.

 ## -remarks